Sahillather002/C-and-C-plus-plus-Codes/README.md

 }
 ```

-* Find the nearest greater numbers on left side in an array (NSL)
+* Find the nearest greater numbers on left side in an array (NGL)
 * same question as above just traverse from left 2 right insread of right to left

 ```